skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 For example, using the Robe of Lords will give each stat 1 bonus point, but that means you forfeit giving Magic 2 points with the White Robe, or Spirit 3 with the Dark Gear, and so on, depending on what equipment a character can use.
 That is why no character can have their highest rating in all stats at once.
 This in turn means that there is no universal set of highest stats for any character; each player can allocate stat points differently.

-Consult [letao's Perfect Stats Guide](https://letao.is-a-geek.net/ff9stats/) for a more in-depth explanation of the mechanics behind the game's stat system, as well as a calculator for finding optimal leveling strategies.
+Consult [letao's Perfect Stats Guide](https://letao.is-a-geek.net/ff9stats/) for a more in-depth explanation of the mechanics behind the game's stats system, as well as a calculator for finding optimal leveling strategies.

 ##### Alright, then what are my choices?

 There are basically two approaches: **Ordered**, and **Combined**.

-**Ordered** paths maximize stats according to the practical importance of each stat tu each character, giving priority to the more useful stats.
+**Ordered** paths maximize stats according to the practical importance of each stat to each character, giving priority to the more useful stats.
 In practice, this means giving each character the maximum 50 SPR, followed by the highest possible STR or MAG (depending on the character) while still getting 50 SPR, then the same for the other one, and finally whatever SPD can still be gotten.

 SPR is always maxed out because: